 dissidents and democracy people

-Contemporary political artist active in sculpture, installation, architecture, music, photography, film, and political critic frequently seen clashing with the dictatorship.
+Ai Weiwei is a contemporary political artist active in sculpture, installation, architecture, music, photography, film, and political critic frequently seen clashing with the dictatorship.
 Born in Beijing, he is openly critical of the dictatorship’s dangerous stance on democracy and he has worked on many popular investigations into government corruption despite his constant repression.

 Investigations of corruption on his blog, vocal criticism of the dictatorship, and unconventional grassroots organizing activities have made Navalny a national figure in Russia.
 He organized large-scale demonstrations promoting democracy against dictator Vladimir Putin and Putin’s political allies.
 He has also run for office on an anti-corruption platform including Moscow Mayor.

 Suu Kyi is an opposition politician in Burma.
 After winning the 1990 elections she was placed under house arrest for the next 21 years until emerging to become figurehead for democracy reform in transforming Burma.
 Suu Kyi announced on the World Economic Forum that she wants to run for the presidency of Burma if she can manage the existing regime’s barriers.